How to budget your monthly bills

 And if you find your finances stretched by the end of every month, try to think about making savings on the luxury items listed above.
 Look at ways to save – for example, you could make your own lunches, try making some of your own personalised gifts and cut your utility bills.
 There are many ways to save on all of these – check out our blog for lots more ideas.

-If you’re still finding it difficult to budget your finances, a thinkmoney Personal Account might be able to help you stay in control off your bills and other expenses.
+If you’re still finding it difficult to budget your finances, a thinkmoney Current Account might be able to help you stay in control off your bills and other expenses.
 We’ll take a look at what you’re earning and everything you’re budgeting to spend your money on and we’ll set this money aside.
 That way, you can be sure that the important things are always accounted for.
+Learn more about using our current account for budgeting.

 < Back to articles